liberpater/selinux/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-A library for managing SELinux
+A library for managing SELinux.

+The minimum version of php will be kept at the latest version of php provided by SCL.

 ## Install